Fare Zone Assignment on Trees: Introduction

-This paper aims to understand the theoretical foundations of revenue-op\-ti\-mal zoning.
-We consider a fixed and given pricing function $f\colon \mathbb{N}_0 \rightarrow \mathbb{R}_{\geq 0}$ that is non-decreasing and concave.
-Furthermore, we focus on tree networks as this allows for a more convenient problem definition and, as we show, already reaches the limits of tractability.
-Notably, many public transportation systems, particularly in metropolitan areas, can be reduced to tree-like structures by consolidating vertices within densely interconnected city centers \cite{Angeloudis2006,Deribble2012,Deribble2010}.
-Note that on trees, each journey can be specified by a path, and a partitioning of the network into zones corresponds to a selection of edges which ``cut'' the traffic network into connected subtrees (which represent the zones).
+Operating a public transport system requires balancing social utility with financial viability, as fare revenues must recover a significant portion of operating costs.
+Revenue-optimal zoning can thus be viewed as a building block towards more balanced designs that satisfy practical constraints of real-world operations.
+The goal of this paper is to understand the theoretical foundations of revenue-optimal spatial zone partitioning.
+We restrict our considerations to tree networks as this allows for a more convenient problem definition and, as we show, the zoning problem restricted to trees already reaches the limits of computational tractability.
+Notably, many public transit systems---particularly commuter rail or metropolitan networks---can be reduced to tree-like structures by consolidating vertices within densely interconnected city centers \cite{Angeloudis2006,Deribble2012,Deribble2010}.
+Observe that on trees, each journey can be specified by a path, and a partitioning of the network into zones corresponds to a selection of edges which ``cut'' the transit network into connected subtrees (representing the zones).

-\paragraph{The model.} We assume that the underlying transport network forms a tree $T=(V,E)$ with $n = |V|$.
-We are given a non-decreasing, concave price function $f\colon \mathbb{N}_0 \rightarrow \mathbb{R}_{\geq 0}$.
-There are $k$ different kinds of travelers.
-Each kind of traveler $i\in \{1, \ldots, k\}$ (from now on called \emph{commodity}) is specified by a path $\pathGraph_i\subseteq E$, an upper bound $\ub_i\in \mathbb{N}_0$, and a weight $\weight_i\in \mathbb{N}$.
-The weight $\weight_i$ represents the demand, e.g., the number of travelers.
-The bound $\ub_i$ results from a maximum willingness to pay in combination with the fixed price function $f$.
-It represents an upper bound $\ub_i$ on the maximum number of zone changes (or cuts) on path $\pathGraph_i$ that are acceptable for the travelers of commodity $i$.
-A traveler of commodity $i$ \emph{drop oust}, e.g.\ by switching to an alternative mode of transport, if strictly more than $\ub_i$ edges on its path $\pathGraph_i$ are cut.
+\paragraph{The model.} Given an integer $\ell$, we abbreviate $[\ell] \coloneqq \{1, \ldots, \ell\}$.
+We model the transportation network as a tree $T=(V,E)$ with $|V| = n$, and assume that a fixed, non-decreasing, subadditive pricing function $f\colon \mathbb{N}_0 \rightarrow \mathbb{R}_{\geq 0}$ is given.
+Each type of traveler $i\in [k]$ (from now on called \emph{commodity}) is specified by a path $\pathGraph_i\subseteq E$, a weight $\weight_i\in \mathbb{N}$ representing the number of travelers of this type, and a zone-transition budget $\ub_i\in \mathbb{N}_0$.
+This budget $\ub_i$ can be derived from the travelers' maximum willingness to pay evaluated against the pricing function $f$; it represents the maximum number of zone border crossings (i.e., edge cuts) along its path $\pathGraph_i$ that travelers of commodity $i$ will tolerate.
+We say that $i$ \emph{drops out}, e.g.,\ by switching to an alternative mode of transport, if strictly more than $\ub_i$ of the edges on $\pathGraph_i$ are cut.
 Otherwise, if at most $\ub_i$ edges of $\pathGraph_i$ are cut, we say commodity $i$ is \emph{served}.
-The goal is to choose cuts in order to maximize the total revenue from all served commodities.
+The objective is to select a set of edge cuts that maximizes the total revenue extracted from all served commodities.